VanillaICe-jpg/HielaBhot/README.md

 ### Own comments

->IT NEEDS ADMIN for some commands (or it'll crash lol)
 > Sorry for my English.
 > I'll add more info and commands in a future.
 > sorry It's not commented.